 Lack of Commitment

-Entering the Web3 space requires more than just talk; it takes actual effort, money, and skill.
+You should have an unfaltering commitment when you enter the Web3 space.
+Here, you need skill, knowledge, effort, and money.
 Any attempt will fail on its own if the leadership is unwilling to dedicate themselves.

 Fear of Transparency